jwmason/DirectMessengerGUI/README.txt

 # Mason Wong
 # masonjw1@uci.edu
-# 48567424

 Summary:
-Created modules that enables a program to send and receive direct messages to another user on the DSP platform.
+Created modules that enables a program to send and receive direct messages to another user on any DSP platform.
 I incorporated these modules into a graphical user interface (GUI) using Tkinter that should allow any student to communicate with any other student in this class as long as they know each other usernames.